 Cut the gum wrapper into three sections.
 Take one section, fold it in half, and cut away a portion at the center.
 You’ll end up with a shape similar to an hourglass.
 Place one shiny end of the wrapper on the battery’s positive side and the other on the negative side, and voila—the electricity that flows from one end to another should be enough to set the gum wrapper on fire.

 The fire you’re going to create with this trick burns hot and fast, so be cautious and make sure to have some tinder standing by.

 Did you know that a pencil can actually conduct electricity?
 The graphite in your pencil is a form of carbon and can act as a good conductor.
 In this video, you can see how the pencil is split in the middle to expose the graphite.

 Clamping jumper cables onto the pencil and hooking them up to car batteries can is one way how to start a fire without a lighter.
 For this trick to work, you need the pointy end of your jumper cable to actually touch the graphite.
 Electricity travels through the graphite, creating heat which causes the wood and graphite to burst into flames.

 Bag of Water

-In a survival situation, you can use a ziplock bag to refract a beam of sunlight to make fire, just like how you would with a magnifying glass.
-Simply fill half of the bag with water and twist its ends until it’s nice and tight.
-Make sure not to twist too much or your baggie could burst.
+Another way how to start a fire without a lighter is to use a ziplock bag.
+It can refract a beam of sunlight to create a flame, just like you would with a magnifying glass.
+Simply fill half the bag with water and twist its ends until it’s nice and tight.
+Make sure not to twist too much, or your baggie could burst.